Compute

 5. Short duration helps maintain a high level of enthusiasm.
 The motivations and interest of a team decline over time.
 If a project lasts for too long without presenting any results, team members will gradually lose interest.
 The frequent and quick delivery of runnable products can fill team members with a sense of satisfaction and fuel them to keep working till reaching the sprint goal.

 6. In traditional waterfall development, milestones such as analysis, design, coding, testing, and operation are often less accurate metrics.
 Scrum provides more meaningful checkpoints (sprint reviews) at the end of each sprint, where team members make judgments and decisions based on the workable features that are demonstrated.
-With more checkpoints to check and correct, teams can better cope with complex projects.
+With more checkpoints for review and correction, teams can better cope with complex projects.